-- Prior to the annual Back to School Night. - A flexible number of meetings will be held at varying times based on parent needs and will include child-care and translation services, if needed.
+• A flexible number of meetings will be held at varying times based on parent needs and will include child-care and translation services, if needed.

 The school involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I programs and the Title I parental involvement policy.